 - structural bioinformatics, which studies protein structure analysis and methods building probabilistic models of sequence ensembles.

 With opportunities for research in one of Temple’s many state-of-the-art facilities or an internship at a local biotechnology company, the Bioinformatics PSM helps position you for career advancement with real-world experience in this rapidly growing field.

 To earn the Bioinformatics PSM, students must successfully complete a final capstone project, which involves either

 - an internship with a local biotechnology, healthcare or pharmaceutical company or

 - research in the College of Science and Technology labs, under the guidance of a student’s program principal investigator.

-Coursework must be completed within two years, on either a part-time or full-time basis.
+Coursework for the Bioinformatics and Biological Data Science PSM must be completed within two years, on either a part-time or full-time basis.
 Learn more about the program requirements for the Bioinformatics PSM.